vai312/M1_Game_Tic_Tac_Toe/1_Requirements/README.md

 # Requirements
 ## Introduction
 In this project, I am building the tic tac toe game, which is different from a traditional one.
 This is a two-player game.
-I am pretty sure you will love it
+I am pretty sure you will enjoy it

 ## SWOT ANALYSIS
 ### Strength